 You need people.
 That’s a fact.
 Developing your people skills is probably one of the wisest investments you could ever make for yourself.
-Brilliant people who have already developed their people skills are already on their way to the top.
+Brilliant people who have already established their people skills are already on their way to the top.
 Others who have also realized the importance of improving people skills have built their businesses on helping individuals improve the way they relate to other people.

 Examine the way you relate to people.
 How good are you when it comes to working with people?
-Do you listen carefully to others or do you do most of the talking?
+Do you listen carefully to others, or do you do most of the talking?
 Do you expect people to follow your command or do you create a win-win situation for parties concerned?

 Improving your people skills starts with the right understanding of people.
-One of the keys to understanding human nature is frequent interaction with individuals, which will certainly be a big boost in establishing great relationships with your boss, officemates, spouse, children, friends, relatives, etc. These people can lift you up to victory, or these same people can refuse to do so.
+One of the keys to understanding human nature is frequent interaction with individuals, which will undoubtedly be a big boost in establishing great relationships with your boss, officemates, spouse, children, friends, relatives, etc. These people can lift you to victory, or these same people can refuse to do so.

 Why do people refuse to extend assistance?